Jean DeBernardi, PhD, MA, BA

-Together with my graduate students Fei Wu, Yan Jie, and Ma Junhong, I have been conducting research on "Material Identity: The Anthropology of Contemporary Chinese Tea Culture" with support from the Chiang Ching-kuo Foundation and the Social Science and Humanities Research Council of Canada.
-Currently I am working on a book tentatively titled Bohea: The Modern Invention of Wuyi Mountain Tea.
+Starting in 2009, I shifted the focus of my research from Daoism to tea culture, and received funding for myself and my graduate students Fei Wu, Yan Jie, and Ma Junhong to conduct research on "Material Identity: The Anthropology of Contemporary Chinese Tea Culture" with support from the Chiang Ching-kuo Foundation and the Social Science and Humanities Research Council of Canada.
+We continue to collaborate on publications based on this program of research.

-I teach courses in the History of Anthropological Theory as well as contemporary anthropological theory.
-Recently taught courses include the Anthropology of Modernity, Historical Anthropology, and Urban Anthropology.
-As a development of my research interest in tea culture, I have been teaching courses on the Anthropology of Food (Anthr 372) and on the Anthropology of Asian Food (Anth 278).
+As of July 2021 I am retired from the University of Alberta.
+As a development of my research interest in tea culture, I had been teaching courses on the Anthropology of Food (Anthr 372) and on the Anthropology of Asian Food (Anth 278).
+I also taught seminar courses on Urban Anthropology and the Anthropology of Modernity.
 In my advanced seminar courses I promote the development of observational, research, and writing skills for both advanced undergraduate and graduate students.
+I anticipate publishing in these areas.

 Since 2009, with support from the Faculty of Arts and the Chinese Academy of Social Sciences (2009 & 2010), the Chiang Ching-kuo Foundation, 2010-13), and the Social Science and Humanities Research Council of Canada, I have been doing research focusing on contemporary Chinese tea culture.
 At the same time that tea farmers and manufacturers present their specialty teas as heritage and fine craft production, they also make use of technology to meet the demands of a mass market.
 The research also explores the use of museums and innovative performances (from a 5D movie to outdoor spectacular performances) to promote and celebrate famous tea producing regions.